todd-fritz/cookbook/README.md

 #inBloom Cookbook

 ##DESCRIPTION
-Sample code and recipes for working with inBloom software APIs
+Sample code and recipes for working with software APIs

 ##SYSTEM REQUIREMENTS